this documentary examines why women don’t report sexual assault

 “As someone who has made work about violence against women for years, I also wanted to change the visual narrative around it.
 Unfortunately, a lot of us experience it in our lifetimes and we need to use creativity to alter the stereotype of what a ‘good’ and ‘believable’ survivor looks like.”

-The film’s visuals are aesthetically inspired by blurry and trippy rides home in the back of taxicabs and hazy memories of drunk -- potentially unwanted -- hands.
+Inspired by the research of My Body Back and taking cues from nightlife, the film’s visuals are aesthetically inspired by blurry and trippy rides home in the back of taxicabs and hazy memories of drunk — potentially unwanted — hands.
 “Think if Mulholland Drive, Under the Skin and Enter the Void had a love child,” Jade says.
 “Those are the visual influences.”

 The project is Jade’s contribution to the #MeToo movement and an attempt to visually shift the narrative around what a ‘good victim’ looks like, as well as the representation of sexual violence on screen.